mariobehling/FunkeHack/README.md

 # FunkeHack
 Team SUSI Funke Hackathon

-## 1. Challenge: Expensive Development Process to Create Skills for Different Platforms
+## 1. Challenge for Customers: Expensive Development Process to Create Skills for Different Platforms
 The process to create and develop skills on different platform is cumbersome.
-Testing skills on different platforms takes up a lot of time of highly paid developers.
+Testing skills on all platforms takes up a lot of time of highly paid developers.
+All companies need to make the switch from the Visual Only Web to the Conversational Web need skills and want to keep the cost low.

 ## 2. Solution: The SUSI Dream
+The SUSI Dream is a solution to shorten the time of the development process and enable developers and marketers to quickly create and test skills.

-An application for developers and marketers to easily create skills and test them.
-This shortens long nights to test skills on platforms.
-It even makes it possible to quickly create skills and showcase them to possible customers.
-It is a perfect platform for agencies that want to sell their services.
+Our solution shortens long nights to develop and test skills on different platforms.
+It even makes it possible to quickly create skills and showcase them to possible customers on the spot.
+It is a perfect platform for web agencies that want to sell their services.

 ## 3. Working Prototype
 * Users can add their skill code to an integrated coding editor pad and activate it on any platform by using a hotword.